reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 ### PreventExternalUsersFromResharing

-Allows or denies external users from resharing.
+Allows or denies external users from resharing files, folders, and sites that they do not own to prevent unauthorized disclosures of information.

 ### ShowPeoplePickerSuggestionsForGuestUsers